 - Morality is unique in requiring an act of severance before experience rather than after.

-- Since morality definitionally seeks to establish systematic ends of preference in a train of experience rather than seek goods within a single experience, it is clear that morality establishes its own utility of furthest ends for which all subsequent preferences of utility are only the means.
+- Since morality definitionally seeks to establish systematic ends of preference in a train of experience rather than seeking goods within a single experience, it is clear that morality establishes its own utility of furthest ends for which all subsequent preferences of utility are only the means.